Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 ### Custom Font Icon

-We added a `fetchFromIconfont` method function to help developer using their own icons deployed at [iconfont.cn](http://iconfont.cn/) in a convenient way.
+We provided a `fetchFromIconfont` method, which is specified for iconfont, to help you use your own icons deployed at [iconfont.cn](http://iconfont.cn/) in a convenient way.

-> This method is specified for [iconfont.cn](http://iconfont.cn/).

 ```typescript
 this._iconService.fetchFromIconfont({